The Best Hikes In French Polynesia

 Matairea Hill – Huahine

-Dozens of ancient ceremonial sites, known locally as marae, were discovered along the shores of Hauhine’s lagoon and up in the mountains overlooking to infinite blue.
-A pleasant (and quick) DIY hike takes hikers along a marked path to the top of Matairea Hill where a marae that likely belonged to one of the island’s prominent ancient families overlooks the lagoon and the island’s lush peaks.
-Before reaching the top, another marae can be visited, with overgrown vegetation and a huge banyan tree slowly taking charge of what was likely a very busy place in pre-missionary times.
+Dozens of ancient ceremonial sites, known locally as marae, were discovered along the shores of Huahine’s lagoon and up in the mountains overlooking the infinite blue.
+A pleasant (and quick) DIY hike takes hikers along a marked path to the top of Matairea Hill, where a marae that likely belonged to one of the island’s prominent ancient families overlooks the lagoon and the island’s lush peaks.
+Before reaching the top, another marae can be visited, with overgrown vegetation and a colossal banyan tree slowly taking charge of what was likely a bustling place in pre-missionary times.